benjaminvdb/DBRD/README.md

 ## Download

-The dataset can be downloaded from here: http://bit.ly/2UTtbWh
+The dataset is ~74MB compressed and can be downloaded from here: [110k Dutch Book Reviews Dataset](http://bit.ly/2UTtbWh)

 ## Overview